-Today’s Plan has direct sync functionality with Zwift to allow scheduled workouts to be completed on Zwift in Workout mode, and for completed activities to be automatically uploaded to your Today’s Plan account.
-This document outlines the programming functionality in the Today’s Plan workout builder to get the most out of Zwift workouts.
+Today’s Plan has direct sync functionality with Zwift to allow scheduled workouts to be completed in workout mode, and for completed activities to be automatically uploaded to your Today’s Plan account.
+This blog outlines the functionality in the Today’s Plan workout builder to get the most out of Zwift workouts.

 The first and last interval of a workout will have a ramp automatically applied to it.
 The ramp will start at the low power target and finish at the high power target.
 In the example below, the workout starts with a ramp up from zone 1 to 2.5, and finishes with a ramp down from zone 2.5 to zone 1.